Health Metrics and the Spread of Infectious Diseases

 About the Author

 The author of this book is Federica Gazzelloni1, Actuary and Statistician by education and training.
 She is also a collaborator2 at the Institute for Health Metrics and Evaluation (IHME), which inspired this work to serve as a manual providing formulas and code for working with health metrics.
-Federica began focusing on modeling health data, particularly infectious diseases, following the Covid-19 outbreak, when this deadly disease was rapidly spreading worldwide.
+Federica began focusing on modelling health data, particularly infectious diseases, following the Covid-19 outbreak, when this deadly disease was rapidly spreading worldwide.
 Before that, she briefly worked in corporate and academic environments, serving as a research practitioner actuary and teaching mathematics to high school students and computer science to university students.
-She is actively involved with the open source tech community, collaborating with organizations such as Actex learning, The Carpentries, Bioconductor, and the R Consortium.
+She is actively involved with the open source tech community, collaborating with organisations such as Actex learning, The Carpentries, Bioconductor, and the R Consortium.
 More about her ongoing projects here: https://federicagazzelloni.com/

 Data Sources